 - Visas Marr is also blind, but it's because her entire race, the Miraluka, have atrophied eyes and "see" using The Force.

 - Jerec from Star Wars: Jedi Knight: Dark Forces 2 is much the same.
 No eyes, but he's such a strong dark Jedi that this doesn't slow him down at all.
 The Extended Universe explains that he's a Miraluka, who see with The Force.

 - The Edutainment Game Troggle Trouble Math has enemies like this on the sixth level.

 - The Pokémon Uxie has the power to wipe the memory of anyone who looks into its eyes.
 As such, it keeps its eyes closed, being able to see things anyway given its psychic abilities.

 - Kenshi from Mortal Kombat: Deadly Alliance.

-- Subverted by Rider from Fate/stay night.
-Her blindfold is stated in the Status sheets to seal all properties of her eyes, including vision, so she relies on her other senses for everything.
+- Rider from Fate/stay night wears a blindfold which is stated in the Status sheets to seal all properties of her eyes, including vision, so she relies on her other senses for everything.
 It works well enough that her blindness isn't noticeable at all.

 - In Dominic Deegan Sigfried currently.

 - Also the infernomancer in the beginning, later on the blindfold was revealed to have inward spikes.